gridcoin-community/Gridcoin-Site/wiki/faq.md

 ---
 ### I am crunching for the pool but the wallet still shows INVESTOR and 0 magnitude.
 Is that ok?

-On the beacon menu, make sure to click on "Pool" instead of investor or solo.
+On the beacon menu, make sure to click on "Pool" button at the start.
 Click start over if you don't see a selection option.
 This doesn't technically matter, but it will help get rid of error messages that aren't relevant to you